 Does your relationship build you up or tear you down?
 A great relationship should make you feel over the moon, not like you’re walking on eggshells.

 A bad relationship isn’t always easy to spot, especially when you are in it.
-Here are 10 signs of a bad relationship that needs to be ended.
-Although getting out of a bad relationship may seem a daunting task when there is a strong(albeit unhealthy) attachment, it is the only wise thing to do.
+Although getting out of a bad relationship may seem a daunting task when there is a strong(albeit unhealthy) attachment, and things are not improving although you try, it is the only wise thing to do.